Fire Protection Technology

 Graduates should qualify for employment or advancement in government agencies, industrial firms, insurance rating organizations, educational organizations, and municipal fire departments.
 Employed persons should have opportunities for skilled and supervisory-level positions within their current organizations.

 Apply on DCCC's website and meet with an enrollment counselor.

 Upon successful completion of this program, the student should be able to:

-- Demonstrate effective, professional written and oral communication skills with individuals in a variety of fire service settings.
+- Demonstrate effective and professional communication skills in a variety of emergency situations.